livingdocsIO/documentation/content/guides/integrations/desknet/index.md

   documentType: 'page',
   // ...
   metadata: [
+    // ...
     {
-      handle: 'desknet-platforms',
+      handle: 'desknet-schedule',
-      type: 'li-desknet-platforms',
+      type: 'li-desknet-schedule',
+      config: {
+        // Optionally filter the documents which are displayed in the side panel
+        filters: {
+          linkedDocumentsOnly: true,
+          elementStatusIds: [1, 2, 10322, 10332],
+          publicationStatusIds: [5]
+        }),
+        // Only required if li-desknet-integration is not used.
+        // It will compare the metadata value from the path provided
+        // with the externalElement.id property in the Desk-Net element.
+        desknetExternalElementIdMetadataPath: 'myExternalSystem.id',
+        // Enable a button in the side panel which triggers a create flow
+        automaticPlacementCreationFlowHandle: 'myDesknetGenerateContentFlow'
+      },
       ui: {
-        label: 'Desk-Net Platforms',
+        label: 'Desk-Net Schedule',
         config: {
-          placeholder: 'Select a Desk-Net platform or category' }
+          placeholder: 'Select a Desk-Net platform or category',
+          // Use a custom table dashboard for the side panel
+          useDashboard: 'articlesSimple'
         }
       }
-  ],

-  // Optional
-  desknet: {
-    title: {
-      // Defines if the document title should be synced on document update from
-      // either way, livingdocs -> desknet or desknet -> livingdocs.
-      // By default it is synced.
-      sync: false
     }
-  }
+  ]
 }
 ```